 These roles will also involve working in greenhouses and controlled environments to cultivate plants, flowers and shrubberies.
 However, this will not be done on a commercial scale.
 The role will also involve aspects of traditional gardening, maintenance, landscaping, garden design and working on land restoration projects.

-Some gardeners will have a certain amount of creative flair and knowledge of construction and use this to great effect throughout their career.
+Some gardeners will have a certain amount of creative flair and knowledge of construction, and will use this to great effect throughout their career.
 These people might work as landscape gardeners who are responsible for transforming the gardens of private clients and public organisations.

 Gardeners may be dealing with more than just plants and flowers on a daily basis; yep, they might even dabble in a bit of landscaping.
 Many gardeners will be getting involved with fence construction, laying patios and arranging garden furniture.
 For more detail on this aspect of gardening, check out the Landscaping subsector now!

-Whatever route you choose to take though, you’ll be planting the seeds of success in no time!
+One thing is clear with a career in horticulture and gardening: whatever route you choose to take, you’ll be planting the seeds of success in no time!